MttArmstrong/testing-new-framework/_episodes/04-why-open-source.md

 * Open source licensing is widely (though not exclusively) used in the scientific software community.
     * Visibility into the software producing scientific results is considered by most to be consistent with the scientific method.
     * Many may see open source licensing as an approach to sustainability of the software – getting others to contribute.
 This is magical thinking, and rarely happens in practice.
 Open source licensing is (probably) necessary, but not sufficient to attract outside contributors.
+    * Permissive licenses allow derivative works to be released under a different license, even a proprietary one (though in practice, this is rare).
+Copyleft licenses require that derivative works be released under the same license as the original, although they do not require the release of the derivative works.
+(They can be kept private.)
+    * Because of the “viral” nature of copyleft licenses, many commercial organizations prohibit use or dependence on copyleft-licensed software or libraries.
+For example, if you want an HPC vendor to be able to take your numerical library and optimize it for their platform and offer it as a “built-in” part of their software stack, you should probably choose a permissive license.

 ## The philosophical reasons